skorch-dev/skorch/docs/user/REST.rst

 The ``result`` entry has the probabilities.
 Our model assigns 67% probability to the sentence "this movie was brilliant" to be positive.
-By the way, the Skorch tutorial itself has tips on how to improve this model.
+By the way, the skorch tutorial itself has tips on how to improve this model.

+The take away is Palladium helps you reduce the boilerplate code that's needed to get your machine learning project started.
+Palladium has routines to fit, test, and serve models so you don't have to worry about that, and you can concentrate on the actual machine learning part.
+Configuration and code are separated with Palladium, which helps organize your experiments and work on ideas in parallel.
+Check out the `Palladium documentation <https://palladium.readthedocs.io>`_ for more.